mmcc007/fledge/docs/ui-components/buttons.md

 ---
 layout: default
-title: Buttons
+title: Android
-parent: UI Components
+parent: App Configuration
 nav_order: 2
 ---

-# Buttons
+# Android
 {: .no_toc }

+The App ID, App Name, icons and signing should be set in the android config files.

 ## Table of contents
 {: .no_toc .text-delta }